zxl010128/GloriaRomanus-SimpleVersion/README.md

     * Can win the game by conquering all provinces, or lose the game by losing all provinces, and see an appropriate victory/defeat message

 * Distinction (>=75%)
-    * All requirements for a credit, and
+    * All requirements for a credit, and all of the following:
     * Campaign victory and loss implemented fully, including conjunction/disjunctions of subgoals, and random selection of a campaign goal when starting a campaign
     * Added all types of roads (including effects on movement points of roads), archery/ballista towers (and some upgrade to defense for towers)
     * Implement main menu, including ability to choose a faction from the main menu
     * Mercenaries implemented correctly

 * High Distinction (>=85%)
-    * All requirements for a distinction, and
+    * All requirements for a distinction, and all of the following:
     * Smiths, and effects of smith buildings implemented
     * Soldier special abilities implemented
     * Full implementation of battle resolver and campaign AI (including all aspects within these such as inflicting of casualties, routing, etc...)